 Absolutely.
 Although our preference is for you to maximise your internship experience and work full-time, we understand that you may have exams, intensive courses, part-time jobs, or clerkships.
-We are happy to discuss and accommodate your commitments.
+We are happy to discuss and accommodate your commitments, where possible.

 What will I be working on?

-Interns will perform legal research and writing tasks related to the Commission's projects.
-To find out what projects we are currently working, head over to our Current Projects page.
+Interns will perform legal research and writing tasks related to the Secretariat's projects.

 I just submitted my application, what happens next?

-Applications for the Winter Internship Program close in mid-April.
 After the closing date, all applications will be reviewed and applicants selected for interview.
-We will be in touch with you, via email, in early May to let you know the outcome of your application.
+We will be in touch with you, via email, to let you know the outcome of your application.